The MD Transportation Authority (

 Weather permitting, the

 Please use caution, reduce speeds and increase following distances when traveling on wet roads.
 Turn on your lights to increase your visibility.
-Kindly remember our toll collectors and turn off wipers when paying your toll in a staffed lane.
+Kindly remember our toll collectors and turn off wipers when paying your toll.

 - Precipitation along with the winter freeze-thaw cycle produces potholes.
 As crews continue the repair process statewide, please use caution and slow down if you encounter a pothole in your travels.

 Report a pothole on a Maryland toll facility road at: email@example.com

 - Icy conditions may still be present during overnight and morning periods.